The Beginning for Humanities Students | Intro to Humanities

 Intro to Humanities will broaden your understanding of humanity and answer your questions.
 Why are we here?
 What is our purpose?
 Why do we act like this?
 The emphasis on critical thinking will push you to see who you are and what your true purpose is on this earth.

 While the course itself is informational and engaging, one of the biggest takeaways is knowing the definition of humanity.
-Mrs. Meinhardt explains that humanity is both the individual and the community.
+Humanity is both the individual and the community.
 It’s acknowledging a person as an individual in their own skin, and it’s also acknowledging a person in the community of others, no matter who they are.

 Biblically speaking, the definition of humanity is Imago Dei or the idea that we are the image-bearers of God.